vmware-tanzu/tanzu-dev-portal/content/learningpaths/consulting-around-design-systems/is-a-design-system-right-for-your-team.md

 There are ways to avoid making bad decisions.
 If you or your team is in the position to choose***** the design system you use (or whether you use one at all),  there are plenty of things to do to buy down your risk and feel confident in the decisions you’re about to make.
 Rallying as a balanced team to ask the right questions about yourselves, and your product can make all the difference.

-_*If you’re in a position where these decisions have been made or will be made for you, we gotchu!
-Mosey on down to these pointers around [Inheriting a Design System](#heading=h.dprmrsiz082i)_
+_*If you’re in a position where these decisions have been made or will be made for you, check out these pointers around [Inheriting a Design System](#heading=h.dprmrsiz082i)_

 ## Learn About Your Team